zkjon/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A modern implementation of the classic Tic-Tac-Toe game.
+A collection of Tic-Tac-Toe game implementations in multiple programming languages.

 ## Description

-This project is a digital version of the classic Tic-Tac-Toe (also known as Noughts and Crosses) game.
-It provides a simple yet engaging gaming experience where two players take turns marking spaces on a 3×3 grid, with the objective of placing three of their marks in a horizontal, vertical, or diagonal row.
+This repository contains implementations of the classic Tic-Tac-Toe game (also known as Noughts and Crosses) in various programming languages.
+Each implementation provides a simple yet engaging gaming experience where two players take turns marking spaces on a 3×3 grid, with the objective of placing three of their marks in a horizontal, vertical, or diagonal row.
+This project serves as both a fun game collection and a learning resource for comparing programming approaches across different languages.

 ## Features

+- Multiple programming language implementations
+- Consistent game rules across all versions
-- Clean and intuitive user interface
+- Clean and intuitive user interfaces
 - Two-player gameplay on the same device
-- Score tracking
-- Game state persistence
+- Learning resource for comparing programming patterns and idioms
-- Responsive design for various screen sizes
+- Responsive design where applicable

 ## Installation

 ### Prerequisites

-- [List any prerequisites or dependencies here]
+- Requirements vary by implementation language
+- Each language subdirectory has its own specific requirements

 ### Setup